stevenbuehner/ChurchToolsProxyServer/README.md

 ## Setup
 Steps to initialize the project:
-1) Either import via composer: `composer require stevenbuehner/churchtoolsproxyserver` or copy the github project and run `composer dump-autload`
+1) Either import via composer: `composer require stevenbuehner/churchtoolsproxyserver` or copy the github project and run `composer dump-autoload`
 2) Copy proxy.php and configure it with your credentials

 For testing use cases you can run your server via: